braydenwatt/A-Really-Bad-Fabric-Minecraft-Launcher/README.md

 > For version 2.0.3+ simply download the Source code (zip).
 <img width="1197" height="785" alt="Screenshot 2025-12-20 at 12 31 59 AM" src="https://github.com/user-attachments/assets/a1f13b6b-1a4e-4cbe-a7f7-3fa945331cc5" />

 2. Download "Java 21 JDK" from Self Service.
+DOWNLOAD JAVA 25 for new verions of minecraft to work!!
 <img width="800" height="648" alt="Screenshot 2025-12-20 at 12 22 59 AM" src="https://github.com/user-attachments/assets/c7ac74c1-a8b5-4589-8810-590e8b1e60cd" />

 3. Extract the zip and right click on the folder.
 Press "New Terminal at Folder."